Pharmaceutical industry in India: Contract research and manufacturing services (CRAMS)

 India has a rapidly growing CRAMS sector.
 Several Indian companies offer CRAMS services, which also includes contract development and manufacturing (CDMO) services.
 Most of India's CRAMS companies and contract manufacturing organizations (CMO) operate in the small molecules segment.
 Laurus labs offers biologics and fermentation CDMO services.
 Divi's Laboratories's CDMO client's include 6 of the top 10 largest multinational pharmaceutical companies.
 Syngene, a subsidiary of Biocon, offers CRAMS small molecules APIs and biologics.
 Piramal Pharma, through its investment in Yapan Bio offers CDMO services for biologics which include vaccines, gene therapies, and monoclonal antibodies.
 Suven Pharmaceuticals offers services across the entire CDMO value chain with both intermediates & API related CDMO services.
 The company is also among the top five CDMO companies in India who supply high quality intermediaries to innovator companies.

 Biologics and biosimilars

 As of 2021, India controls only 8% of the world's biopharmaceutical market.
 India's domestic biosimilars market is projected to be valued at US$35 billion by 2030.
 Biocon is India's largest and fully-integrated biopharmaceutical company.
 In 2021, Biocon Biologics, a subsidiary of Biocon, received USFDA approval for Semglee, which is the first interchangeable biosimilar insulin glargine.
 Another subsidiary of Biocon, Biocon Sdn Bhd, built Asia's largest integrated insulin manufacturing and R&D facility in Malaysia, with a $300 million investment.
-Sun Pharma has stated that it intends to look at opportunities in third wave of bio-pharmaceuticals that are going off patent in 2026–27.
+Sun Pharma has stated that it intends to look at opportunities in the third wave of bio-pharmaceuticals that are going off patent in 2026–27.
 Intas Pharmaceuticals is a large company in the global biosimilar monoclonal antibodies market.